DevMountain/node-3-mini/README.md

 ### Summary

-In this step, we'll create a new database in postgres called `sandbox`.
-We'll then add a new table to the database called `airplanes`.
+In this step, we'll connect SQLTabs to our Heroku databse.
+We'll then add a new table to our Heroku database called `airplanes`.

 ### Instructions

-* Open a terminal and run `psql`.
+* Open SQLTabs.
-* Create a database named `sandbox`.
-* Connect to the newly created `sanbox` database.
+* Connect to your Heroku database with SQLTabs by using the URI connection string.
 * Create the following `airplanes` table:
   * <details>